About Canyonlands National Park

 The Needles Visitor Center

-This visitor’s center is closed during the winter and reopens every year in March.
-It includes exhibits, books and maps, backcountry permits, a picnic area, and also offers general information.
+This visitor center is closed during the winter and reopens every year in March.
+It includes exhibits, books, and maps, backcountry permits, a picnic area, and also offers general information.
 A park ranger is on duty at all times.

 Hans Flat Ranger Station

-This remote visitor center for the Maze district is open all throughout the year.
+This remote visitor center for the Maze district is open throughout the year.
 There is a small area where visitors can buy maps and books.
-There are no services such as potable water, food or gas in The Maze district.
+There are no services such as potable water, food, or gas in the Maze district.
 The closest place for these necessities is either Green River (86 miles away) or Hanksville (68 miles away).

 Visit Goss RV to Find the Perfect Motorhome for Your On-Road Adventure